beginning of content

 You should call an ambulance if your child:

-If you’re unsure if your child’s illness is serious, call healthdirect on 1800 022 222 at any time to speak to a registered nurse (known as NURSE-ON-CALL in Victoria) for more information and advice.
+If you’re unsure if your child’s illness is serious, call the healthdirect helpline on 1800 022 222 at any time to speak to a registered nurse (known as NURSE-ON-CALL in Victoria) for more information and advice.

 Check your symptoms Find a health service